Politics / October 15, 2024

 Which, for liberals, is ideal.
 Harris has positioned herself as Joe Biden but better, offering similar policies with zippier execution.
 But in addition to her technocratic zeal, there is another reason many liberals, both cis and trans, support Harris’s trans healthcare policies: because, as with Biden, and as with Trump, they are designed to benefit America’s trans bourgeoisie.

-We can unpack this claim about transition and class via Rule 1557, the Affordable Care Act’s nondiscrimination clause.
-Prior to 1557, legal medical transition had mostly been restricted to white, bourgeois transsexuals, who, since the 1980s, have paid out of pocket.
-In the early 2000s, medical transition became increasingly available through private employer insurance, especially for white-collar employees of the American empire’s military and tech sectors.
+We can unpack this claim about transition and class via Section 1557, the Affordable Care Act’s nondiscrimination clause.
+According to Jules Gill-Peterson, an associate professor at Johns Hopkins University who specializes in trans history, legal medical transition had, before Section 1557 was enacted, mostly been restricted to white, middle-class—that is to say, bourgeois—transsexuals, who, since the 1980s, have paid out of pocket. (“I refer to a middle-class of transgender people in the specific sense of people with college degrees or more education; people working in skilled labor and the professions; and people who are culturally influential in terms of consumption and manners,” Gill-Peterson told me.)
+In the early 2000s, medical transition became increasingly available through private employer insurance, especially for employees of the American empire’s military and tech sectors.

-The 2010 passage of the ACA changed this, but not on purpose.
-Rule 1557 did not propose new trans healthcare policies, or even describe existing ones (one of many reasons why Medicare for All has always been the floor, not the ceiling, of health justice struggles).
+Though the ACA was not explicitly written to expand trans healthcare, its passage in 2010 wound up doing just that.
+Section 1557 did not propose new trans healthcare policies, or even describe existing ones (one of many reasons why Medicare for All has always been the floor, not the ceiling, of health justice struggles).
 Instead, nondiscrimination based on gender was interpreted in ways that forced “essential” aspects of medical transition to be covered by the federal government.

-In 2020, Trump narrowed the definition of Rule 1557 to exclude nondiscrimination based on gender and sexuality.
-If elected, he could easily do it again; he could also just dismantle the ACA entirely.
+In 2020, Trump narrowed the definition of Section 1557 to exclude nondiscrimination based on gender and sexuality.
+If elected, he could easily do it again; he could also just push to dismantle the ACA entirely, as he did in his first term.
 Controlled demolition at the level of statecraft is, after all, the modus operandi of Project 2025, the Heritage Foundation’s “presidential transition” plan.
 But whether he gets rid of the ACA entirely or just narrows coverage, it’s clear that Trump will make moves on trans healthcare at the federal level.

 Regardless of what Trump does to the ACA, however, white bourgeois trans people who can afford to pay out of pocket will still be able to transition medically.
 This is why we should not buy the liberal fearmongering rhetoric that Trump will send every trans person in America to detention facilities.
 He won’t.
 (We should instead focus on the already-existing detention centers being expanded in real time, from hyper-militarized ICE facilities across the US southern border to Sde Teiman, the Israeli “military base” that regularly subjects Palestinians to sexual violence, psychic humiliation, and physical torture—and where US officials have reportedly held daily meetings with Israeli counterparts in recent months.)

 In contrast, Harris, like Biden, is unlikely to modify trans healthcare nationally.
 During the debate, Harris argued that we need to “maintain and grow the Affordable Care Act.”
 But, in typical Harris style, her plan for actually doing that is vague at best and noxious at worst.
-While she suggested capping insulin prices and continuing Biden’s policy of letting Medicare negotiate on drug prices, she also reaffirmed her plan, first introduced in 2019, to offer a private option, functionally blocking implementation of a full, federal healthcare policy.
+While she suggested capping insulin prices and continuing Biden’s policy of letting Medicare negotiate on drug prices, she also reaffirmed her commitment to maintaining a role for private health insurance, functionally blocking the implementation of a full single-payer healthcare system.

 The Nation Weekly